-- Have you done this type of service/work before?
+- Have you engaged in this type of service or work before?

 - What are the next steps once we deliver our work?

-There are a number of Acts of Parliament and State based legislation relevant to land ownership and development and surveyors must have an in depth knowledge of these Acts and regulations as they relate to land ownership.
+There are a number of Acts of Parliament and State-based legislation relevant to land ownership and property development and surveyors must have an in-depth knowledge of these Acts and Regulations as they relate to land ownership.
 Below is a list of the Acts relating to land surveying in Victoria.